 This book portrays London through a completely unfiltered lens that is conscious of the vibrant diversity of its inhabitants, ranging in sexual and gender representation.
 It has a subversive writing style that took some time for me to become fully comfortable with but felt very purposeful, almost as though the lack of syntax was a metaphor for not fitting into the status quo.

-Though the second part of the story lost that initial momentum I felt and the narrative began to slow in pacing, it still felt deeply meaningful and intuitive in a way that was profound.
+Though the second part of the story lost its initial momentum and the narrative began to slow in pacing, it still felt deeply meaningful and intuitive in a way that was profound.
 It explored all its characters extremely well, giving seemingly antagonistic characters a very layered development.

 For more Book Reviews please click the link!